sammashu/urlshortener-service/README.md

 ## How to Run first solution

 - Clone the project
-- Configure Redis password in application.yml there is default password if using docker
+- Configure Redis password in application.properties there is default password if using docker
 - installing redis in your local machine
 - Build the project
 ```